amirpsd/drf_blog_api/README.md

 - Send otp code to user's phone.
 - Two-step verification for authentication.
 - Use cache to temporarily store otp code.
+- The presence of throttling in authentication.
 - Generate tokens using **simple-jwt** after authentication.
 - Production-ready configuration for Static Files, Database Settings, Gunicorn, Ngnix, Docker.
 - Easy installation.
 - Ability to comment on blogs.
+- Ability advanced filter of articles.
 - Use the PostgreSQL database to store data.
+- Existence of logger for debugging.

 ## Technologies used